Byzantine studies

-Byzantine studies is an interdisciplinary branch of the humanities that addresses the history, culture, demography, dress, religion/theology, art, literature/epigraphy, music, science, economy, coinage and politics of the Eastern Roman Empire.
-The German Humanist, Hieronymus Wolf is often credited with applying name "Byzantine" to describe the Eastern Roman Empire first, which continued after the Western Roman Empire collapsed in 476 AD.
+Byzantine studies is an interdisciplinary branch of the humanities that addresses the history, culture, demography, dress, religion/theology, art, literature/epigraphy, music, science, economy, coinage and politics of the Roman Empire as it evolved into the Byzantine Empire.
+The German Humanist, Hieronymus Wolf is often credited with applying the name "Byzantine" to describe the Eastern part of the Roman Empire first, which continued after the Western Roman Empire collapsed in 476 AD.
 About 100 years after the final conquest of Constantinople by the Ottomans, Wolf began to collect, edit, and translate the writings of Byzantine philosophers.
 Other 16th-century humanists introduced Byzantine studies to Holland and Italy.
 The subject may also be called Byzantinology or Byzantology, although these terms are usually found in English translations of original non-English sources.
 A scholar of Byzantine studies is called a Byzantinist.